mwt5345/SWAGgy/slurm/README.md

-# SLURM scripts for example scripts
+SLURM scripts for files from examples/